 An (optional) onsite pre-assessment visit may be scheduled at the discretion of the applicant for the purpose of determining preliminary compliance with applicable requirements.
 IAS and assessors shall ensure that no consultancy is provided during this pre-assessment exercise.

-Initial Assessment: In consultation with the applicant, an initial onsite assessment at the CB’s office and the CB’s client (witness field assessment as required by relevant IAF MD documents and IAF resolutions) will be scheduled to verify compliance with the accreditation requirements.
+Initial Assessment: In consultation with the applicant, an initial onsite assessment at the MSCB’s office and the MSCB’s client (witness field assessment as required by relevant IAF MD documents and IAF resolutions) will be scheduled to verify compliance with the accreditation requirements.

 Response to Assessment Report: A written response to any Corrective Action Requests (CARs) and Concerns identified during the initial assessment shall be submitted to IAS within thirty (30) days of the conclusion of the assessment as follows: